 \section{Introduction}

-Let $k$ be an algebraically closed field of characteristic zero.
-In this paper, we consider an irreducible curve singularity $C$ whose local ring $\mathcal{O}$ is isomorphic to $k[[t^{a_1},\ldots,t^{a_m}]]$ where $a_1,\ldots,a_m\in \mathbb{N}$.
-We denote by $\delta$ the $\delta$-invariant of $\mathcal{O}$.
-In \cite{PS}, Pfister and Steenbrink defined a special subset $\mathcal{M}$ of a certain Grassmannian Gr$\left(\delta,\overline{\mathcal{O}}/I(2\delta)\right)$ which is called the \emph{Pfister-Steenbrink space} for $C$.
-The elements of $\mathcal{M}$ are characterized by the property \emph{goodness}.
-They studied the partition of $\mathcal{M}$ by its intersection with the Schubert cells corresponding to the natural flag.
-In particular, they investigated the structure of $\mathcal{M}$ for the irreducible curve singularities whose local rings have a certain semigroup, named a \emph{monomial semigroup}.
-They also showed the existence of the punctual Hilbert scheme $\mathcal{M}_r$ of degree $r$ which parametrize the ideals of codimension $r$ in $\mathcal{O}$.
-It is realized as a connected component of $\mathcal{M}$.
-It was shown that $\mathcal{M}$ coincides with $\mathcal{M}_r$ for $r\ge 2\delta$.
-For the precise definitions of above notions, see Section\,\ref{PS-theory}.
+Let $\mathcal{O}$ be the complete local ring of a irreducible curve singularity over an algebraically closed field $k$ of characteristic 0.
+We denote by $\overline{\mathcal{O}}$ and $\delta$ the normalization of $\mathcal{O}$ and the $\delta$-invariant of $\mathcal{O}$ respectively.
+Pfister and Steenbrink \cite{PS} defined a special subset $\mathcal{M}$ of the Grassmannian Gr$\left(\delta,\overline{\mathcal{O}}/I(2\delta)\right)$ where $I(2\delta)$ is the set of all elements in $\mathcal{O}$ whose orders are greater than or equal to $2\delta$.
+It is known that $\mathcal{M}$ is a projective variety defined by Pl\"{u}cker relations and additional linear equations (see \cite{PS}).
+We call it the Pfister-Steenbrink variety (PS variety) for a given singularity.
+By using its intersection with Schubert cells, they investigated the structure of $\mathcal{M}$ for the curve singularities with monomial semigroups.
+The punctual Hilbert scheme $\mathcal{M}_r$ of degree $r$ was also constructed as a connected component of $\mathcal{M}$.
+It is a projective variety which parametrizes the ideals of codimension $r$ in $\mathcal{O}$.
+The PS variety $\mathcal{M}$ coincides with punctual Hilbert schemes whose degrees are greater than or equal to 2$\delta$ (Corollary\,\ref{range}).

-In the present paper, we study the structure of $\mathcal{M}_r$ $(1\le r\le 2\delta)$ for irreducible curve singularities of $E_6$ and $E_8$ types.
-These are irreducible curve singularities whose local rings are isomorphic to $k[[t^3,t^4]]$ and $k[[t^3,t^5]]$ respectively.
-The defining equations for each $\mathcal{M}_r$ were computed in \cite{S}. \begin{thm} For the punctual Hilbert schemes $\mathcal{M}_r$ $(r=1,\ldots,6)$ for the irreducible plane curve singularity of $E_6$ type, we have \begin{description} \item[\rm{(1)}] $\mathcal{M}_1$ consists of a point, \item[\rm{(2)}] $\mathcal{M}_2$, $\mathcal{M}_3$ and $\mathcal{M}_4$ are nonsingular rational projective varieties, \item[\rm{(3)}] $\mathcal{M}_5$ is a singular rational projective variety, \item[\rm{(4)}] $\mathcal{M}_6$ is a singular reduced projective variety. \end{description} Furthermore, the dimension of each $\mathcal{M}_r$ is determined as in the following table$:$
+In the present paper, we study the structure of all punctual Hilbert schemes for the curve singularities of types $E_6$ and $E_8$ (i.e. the curve singularities whose local rings are $k[[t^3,t^4]]$ and $k[[t^3,t^5]]$ respectively).
+The PS varieties for these singularities were originally studied in \cite{PS}.
+See also \cite{S} which was the preliminary version of this paper.
+Our main theorems are stated as follows: \begin{thm} For the curve singularity of type $E_6$, its punctual Hilbert schemes are given by the following table$:$